Using Python

 pip --version

-If these packages are already installed, these commands should display version numbers for each step, and you can skip to the next step.
+If the right packages are already installed, you can skip to the next step.

 Otherwise, proceed with the instructions below to install them.